frezbo/lab/README.md

 sudo systemctl enable httpd
 sudo systemctl restart httpd
 ``
-3. Modify the ip address in the scripts in scripts/ folder to the ip of your bas e machine:
+3. Modify the ip address in the scripts in scripts/ folder to the ip of your base machine:
 ```
-find scripts/ -type f -name "*.sh" -exec sed -i 's/172.16.0.143/<your-ip>/g' {}
+find scripts/ -type f -name "*.sh" -exec sed -i 's/172.16.0.143/<your-ip>/g' {} \;
 ```
 #### Modify the scripts in scripts/ folder as per need